This self-reporting test, whose full name is the Myers-Briggs Type Indicator, orMBTI, provides test-takers with an idea of their psychological makeup.

 They not only like their partner’s physical appearance, but their mind is as highly attractive to them as well.
 They will spend a lot of time questioning you to get to know what is going on in your head.

 INTJs get along with a partner who understands their need for quiet, alone time.
-In a discussion with their partner, the INTJ will ask a lot of questions, as they need to gather data for later analysis.
+In discussion with their partner, the INTJ will ask a lot of questions, as they need to gather data for later analysis.

-If they sense their partner is hurt or suffering, they will do everything they can to find the source of that hurt and to fix it.
+If they sense their partner is hurt or suffering, they will do everything they can to find the source of that hurt and fix it.

 They can become overwhelmed with too much information and feel like all their planning is breaking down.
-This may trigger a fight or flight reaction.
+This may trigger a fight-or-flight reaction.